 1. What is a search and seizure in Nevada?

-“Searches” are government intrusions into a person’s reasonable expectation of privacy.
-Similarly “seizures” are when the government takes possession of a person’s property.1
+“Searches” are government intrusions into your reasonable expectation of privacy.
+Similarly, “seizures” are when the government takes possession of your property.1

 Examples of searches include:

-An example of a seizure is police confiscating a suspect’s drugs or weapons.
+An example of a seizure is police confiscating the drugs or weapons found in a search.

 2. Are police searches and seizures legal?